A LIFE ON STAGE & SCREEN

 An icon of Australian screen, television and stage Sigrid Thornton has been a key player in an unusually diverse range of formats and genres, with the national press coining the phrase ‘The Sigrid Factor’.

-In 2015/2016 she joins Anthony Warlow on stage in FIDDLER ON THE ROOF after her 2014 stage appearance as Blanche Du Bois in Black Swan’s production of A STREETCAR NAMED DESIRE broke all records for the company with an extended sell out season accompanied by rave reviews.
+In 2015/2016 she joined Anthony Warlow on stage in FIDDLER ON THE ROOF after her 2014 stage appearance as Blanche Du Bois in Black Swan’s production of A STREETCAR NAMED DESIRE broke all records for the company with an extended sell out season accompanied by rave reviews.
 Simon Philips production of THE BLUE ROOM also broke records for the MTC touring nationally to sell out dates across Australia and Sigrid has toured nationally co-starring with Oscar winner Brenda Blethyn in Alan Bennett’s

 TALKING HEADS.
-Her stage performance as ‘Desiree’ in Sondheim’s A LITTLE NIGHT MUSIC with Anthony Warlow garnered rave reviews for Opera Australia in Sydney and Melbourne.
+Her stage performance as ‘Desiree’ in Sondheim’s A LITTLE NIGHT MUSIC, again with Anthony Warlow garnered rave reviews for Opera Australia in Sydney and Melbourne.
 Sigrid has been the recipient of many awards, award nominations, honours and medals for her work, including Best Actress for ICA’s Australian tour of THE BLUE ROOM.

-Her stellar television career highlights include the Australian landmark series SEACHANGE (ABC TV), THE BOY IN THE BUSH (Channel 4 UK) opposite Kenneth Brannagh, and the BBC/ABC co-production THE FAR COUNTRY opposite Michael York.
+Her stellar television career highlights include the Australian landmark series SEACHANGE (ABC TV), WENTWORTH (Foxtel), THE CODE (ABC) THE BOY IN THE BUSH (Channel 4 UK) opposite Kenneth Brannagh, and the BBC/ABC co-production THE FAR COUNTRY opposite Michael York.
 '1915' for BBC/ABC proved a hugely popular mini-series throughout China, Eastern and Western Europe (Sigrid was awarded top foreign personality in Sweden).
 She also became the first Australian actress to star in a US network series PARADISE and was awarded the highly prestigious Cowboy Hall of Fame award for Best Television Contribution to Western Heritage.
 Ratings winner LITTLE OBERON (Channel 9) and smash hit UNDERBELLY – THE GOLDEN MILE and her guest starring role in the cult hit interactive comedy, SEVEN DAYS LATER have continued to consolidate Sigrid’s unique position in the Australian film and television landscape.
 In 2015 she won rave reviews in her "mesmerising," "master class," "revelatory" portrayal of the world's first bona fide superstar, Judy Garland in the Joel Jackson-starring telemovie PETER ALLEN: NOT THE BOY NEXT DOOR (Channel 7).
 In 2016 she will appear in ABC's THE CODE alongside Anthony LaPaglia and on the notorious Foxtel Soho series WENTWORTH.

 In film, Sigrid’s credits include, George Miller's classic box office hit THE MAN FROM SNOWY RIVER (Fox Classics), THE LIGHTHORSEMEN (RKO) directed by Simon Wincer, SLATE WYN AND ME (Hemdale) and THE MAN FROM SNOWY RIVER 11 (Disney – Touchstone) and more recently Michael Rymer’s highly acclaimed FACE TO FACE and Tara Karsian & Andrea Grano's BFF's THE MOVIE.